Jürg Marquard

-Jürg Marquard (born 13 July 1945) is a Swiss businessman, publisher, and television personality.
-He is among the 300 wealthiest Swiss, with a net worth of 500 million Swiss francs according to Bilanz.
+Jürg Marquard (13 July 1945 – 14 September 2026) was a Swiss businessman, publisher and television personality.
+As of 2022, he was among the 300 wealthiest Swiss, with a net worth of 500 million Swiss francs according to Bilanz.

 Early life and education

-Marquard was born 13 July 1945 in Zürich, Switzerland, the eldest of three sons, to Ernst Marquard (1913–1972), a dentist, and Simone Marquard (née Eggli).
-He has two brothers; Daniel Marquard and Andreas Marquard.
+Marquard was born on 13 July 1945, the eldest of three sons, to Ernst Marquard (1913–1972), a dentist, and Simone Marquard (née Eggli).

 His paternal ancestors immigrated from Germany and became citizens in Zürich in 1921.
 From an early age he was interested and engaged in journalism.
 After completing the Matura, he told his father he would not pursue a college degree and instead become a full-time publisher of magazines.

 Career

-He was able to borrow 1,000 Swiss Francs (US$3,200 in 2024) to start his first magazine Pop.
-Besides this activity he engaged several years as moderator of the Swiss Hitparade on Swiss Radio and was often referred as "Mr. Hitparade".
+Marquard was able to borrow 1,000 Swiss Francs (US$3,200 in 2024) to start his first magazine Pop.
+Besides this activity he was engaged for several years as moderator of the Swiss Hitparade on Swiss Radio and was often referred to as "Mr. Hitparade".

 After the founding period, in which Marquard edited Pop himself, the magazine became increasingly commercial and, after various mergers with other German youth magazines, it became Pop/Rocky, the second-largest German youth magazine behind Bravo.
 In 1998, Pop/Rocky was merged with the publisher's own youth and music magazine Popcorn, which had established itself as the international umbrella brand for the Marquard Media Group's youth magazine division.
-Marquard made broke into the German-language magazine market in 1981 with the magazine Cosmopolitan.
+Marquard broke into the German-language magazine market in 1981 with the magazine Cosmopolitan.
 He later published those magazines exclusively in Poland and Hungary.

 In early 2005 he became active as co-producer and protagonist of the reality series Traumjob, which has been a licensed version of Donald Trump's The Apprentice.
 This series achieved the highest ratings within Swiss Television.
-From 2019 to 2020 he was also active as investor in the Swiss version of Shark Tank, Höhle der Löwen (Schweiz), which aired on the private channel 3plus. where he invested in promising start-ups.
-He resigned from this position for medical reasons, hand was succeeded by DJ Antoine.
+From 2019 to 2020 he was also active as investor in the Swiss version of Shark Tank, Höhle der Löwen, which aired on the private channel 3plus. where he invested in promising start-ups.
+He resigned from this position for medical reasons, and was succeeded by DJ Antoine.
 In 2019 he started to be involved in real estate investment and development activities around Lake Zurich.
 Together with development company Inizia AG and Urs Ledermann he formed LMI Property AG.

 He became the honorary consul of Hungary in Switzerland in 1995.